zq99/blackjack-strategy-simulation/README.md

 ## Background

-The idea was to compare random play with basic strategy and card counting played both perfectly and imperfectly.
+The idea was to compare random play with basic strategy and card counting.

 ## Implementation